canonical/certification-docs/Self-Test_Guide.rst

 You should see output similar to the following for a successful submission::

-  $ canonical-certification-submit --secure_id a00D000000XndQJIAZ \
+  $ checkbox-cli submit a00D000000XndQJIAZ \
     ~/.local/share/checkbox_ng/submission_2016-03-23T19\:06\:18.244727.xml
   Successfully sent, submission status at https://certification.canonical.com/submissions/status/28d85e09-11d4